Your immediate concern if you have been involved in an accident at work may be: “If I make a claim will I lose my job?”.

 Grigor & Young have specialist work accident claims solicitors waiting to help you.

 We will provide free initial advice, without obligation.
 In many personal injury claim situations, the advice we provide is free of charge throughout the whole matter.
-This article on our Moray Claims website explains how that works.
+See our Moray Claims website for this article explaining how it is possible for your solicitor to receive a fee for their work without having to charge anything to you directly.

 Note that there is more information about the above matters to be found on our Moray Claims website.